Greatest Hits Radio Tayside & Fife: Split into Tay AM and Tay FM

+Bauer era

 A new programming schedule was launched on 15 June 2009 introducing which introducing networked programming across Bauer's AM network.
 Tay AM retained its locally produced and presented breakfast and specialist evening shows (Tay AM was the only station to opt out of the network in the evenings, so they could continue to broadcast their heritage specialist shows), some weekend output, and Ally Ballingall's weekday mid-morning show, which was broadcast across Scotland from Radio Tay's Dundee studios.
 Outwith these times, programming was simulcast from other stations in the Scottish AM network.

 On 3 June 2013, station owners Bauer Radio announced Tay AM would replace its weekday breakfast show beginning on 1 July 2013 with a networked show hosted by Robin Galloway across Bauer's network of AM stations in Scotland.
 Local news & traffic bulletins were retained with some networked programming broadcast from Tay AM's Dundee studios.

+Rebrands and closure of AM frequencies

 In January 2015, Tay AM was renamed Tay 2 and became part of the Greatest Hits Radio network in Scotland and Northern England.

 In January 2023, Bauer announced that, on the 3rd of April, it would be rebranding Tay 2- along with several other Scottish stations in the Greatest Hits network- to "Greatest Hits Radio" to match stations in England and Wales.

-On 12 November 2023, it was announced that the station would cease broadcasting on medium wave before the end of the year, but would continue on DAB.
+On 12 November 2023, it was announced that the station would cease broadcasting on AM medium wave before the end of the year, but would continue on DAB.